Prostitution in Uruguay

 Prostitution in Uruguay was legislated in 2002 through the sex work law (17.515).
 Before that, prostitution was unlegislated but it was not illegal, since the constitution allows any activity that is not forbidden by law.
 Prostitution is currently not a subject of debate.

-UNAIDS estimate there to be 8,195 prostitutes in Uruguay.
+UNAIDS estimate there to be 8,195 sex workers in Uruguay.

 Regulation

 Uruguay's Law no. 17.515 of 2002 - Trabajo Sexual Se Dictan Norma (Sexual Work Standards Are Dictated) - explicitly states sex work is legal and provides regulations that must be adhered to.
 It also obliges the government to advise sex workers of their rights and duties, support them against exploitation and provide sexual health information.

 The law set up a confidential National Registry of Sex Workers.
-Sex works must enrol on the National Registry, this demands an initial and periodical health checks focus in the prevention, detection and treatments of sexually transmitted diseases.
+Sex works must enroll in the National Registry, which requires initial and periodical health checks focused on the prevention, detection and treatments of sexually transmitted diseases.
 The register gives the worker a license which is necessary to work in brothels.
 Article 31 of the law provides penalties for selling sex without a health card, and their names are placed on the register.

 Local authorities may, in consultation with sex workers, set up local sex work areas.
 These must not be near educational establishments and be sensitive to local opinions.
 The local authority may also set working hours and dictate dress code and behaviour.

 Brothels and commercial sex bars are permitted provided they have the agreement of local police and are licensed.
 Sex may not be sold in massage establishments.

 The law established a "National Honorary Commission for the Protection of Sex Work", and two sex workers sit on the commission.

 In 1995, the Banco de Previsión Social (state-owned Uruguayan social security institute) recognised sex work by women.
 In 2009 a law was passed that recognised men and trans women in sex work.

 The prostitution of a minor (person under the legal age of consent) is prohibited and the authorities have the obligation to protect them from sexual exploitation and prostitution.

 Despite this, many sex workers work on the streets or independently and not always have health checks.